MANU-CHAUHAN/ERA1/S10/README.md

 5. The `direct` notebook clones repo and runs the command line tool to find lr and then the suggessted LR is used to OneCycle Policy with all required arguments passed (file name: `S10_direct_in_colab.ipynb`).

+6. The augmentations used clearly helped to smooth out (and in some cases widen) the loss curve with iterations during LR finder too.

+7. Small value of ColorJitter was tried and that helped a little but soon a decent value was excessive as network failed to cross 90-92% for training phase.

+8. DID NOT USE **0.175** to multiply with output of FC layer.